United States of America

 A lot of the national parks will have a lodge on site.
 These are normally large wooden buildings which have restaurants, gift shops, and plenty of rooms with very nice views.
 They’re expensive, with rooms starting at $200 a night, but the fantastic locations are worth the price.

 Wherever you stay, just make sure to book in advance.
-Last minute bookings will really limit your options and hike up prices.
+Last-minute bookings will limit your options and hike up prices.
 If you want to stay in a national park lodge, then book your stay very early.
-Some places at the more popular national parks will literally sell out a year in advance.
+Some places at the more popular national parks can sell out a year in advance.

 Other Accommodation